buckaroo-labs/SabreDance/README.md

 This tool currently requires MySQL (the SQLite option supported by sabre may be included here later).
 Future versions may also assist with Composer installation.

+The [Hydrogen](https://github.com/buckaroo-labs/Hydrogen) library (see easy instructions below).

-Tested on PHP 8.1, sabre/dav 3.2.0, [Hydrogen](https://github.com/buckaroo-labs/Hydrogen) 1.0
+Tested on PHP 8.1, sabre/dav 3.2.0, Hydrogen 1.0

 ## Instructions/Setup
 Clone this repo or download the zip, then copy/move the files in it to the same path on your web server (your Base URI) where you intend to put sabre/dav.
 Browse to that path (or specifically to index.php) and you'll be guided from there.
 It will go easier if you choose '/dav/' as your Base URI (this is the default in settings.php).